tkurtbond/tkurtbond.github.io/posts/2023/02/03/overcoming-rests-limited-table-control-by-including-raw-groff-tbl.rst

 Well, it took me longer that I expected, 4¼ hours.
 After the first 2 hours I was fried (it had been a long day): if I had stopped then I probably could have finished it the next day in an hour.
 Oh well.
+The new output routine and its new supporting routines were 208 lines long.

 Here's an image of the page produced using the new output routine:

 ..
    image:: /images/

+And for reference, here is the YAML version of Enyon Boase:

+.. include:: files/markup-and-formatting/enyon-boase.yaml
+   :code: yaml

+And here is the YAML version of his FV2021 Coleopteran:

+.. include:: files/markup-and-formatting/FV2021-Coleopteran.yaml
+   :code: yaml

+Enyon Boase is a pregenerated character that I came up for the :title:`BESM 4E` rewrite of the :title:`BESM 1E` adventure “Red Planet, Blue Helmets”, from :title:`Big Robots, Cool Starships`.

 .. [#xeksil]